-For medium to high energy hadronic interactions the string parton models are implemented.
-There are two approaches, the Fritiof and the Quark-Gluon-String Precompound model.
-In the Fritiof string model, diffractive scattering of the primary hadron with the nucleons is via momentum transfer alone, whereas in the Quark Gluon String model pomerons are exchanged.
-An interaction results in several excited strings (and an excited nucleus) that are fragmented to produce secondaries, which interact via a shower model or a precompound model.
-Additionally there are the Low Energy Parametrized (LEP) and High Energy Parametrized (HEP) models, which are based on fits to experimental data.
+For medium to high energy hadronic interactions the theorydriven string parton models are implemented.
+At these energies interactions between individual guarks in the projectile and the nucleons govern the scattering process.
+There are two approaches, the Fritiof and the quark-gluon-string model.
+In both approaches hadron-nucleus collisions are considered as a set of independent hadron-nucleon collisions.
+In the Fritiof string model, diffractive scattering of the primary hadron with the nucleons is via momentum transfer alone, whereas in the quark gluon string model pomerons are exchanged.
+An interaction results in several excited strings (and an excited nucleus) that are fragmented to produce secondary particles, which interact via a cascade model or a precompound model.
+The fragmentation continues as long as the string energy is high enough for splitting.
+The nucleus is deexcited by applying the precompound model and de-excitation models.
+Additionally there are the low energy parametrised (LEP) and high energy parametrised (HEP) models, which are based on fits to experimental data to predict the production of secondary particles.
+Only the first hadron-nucleon collision is simulated in detail.
+The remaining interactions within the nucleus are simulated by generating additional hadrons and assigning them as secondary particles from the initial interaction.
+In these models energy is only conserved on average, not on an event-byevent basis.

 These models are combined into physics lists within which they are applied in a specified energy range.
+A number of reference physics lists are available with different tradeoffs between physics precision and speed.
 Where two models are combined in a physics list, a smooth transition is achieved by randomly choosing the model on an event-by-event basis, with a probability that varies linearly with the energy in the interval.
-The physics list QGSP_BERT, for example, combines the Bertini model at low energies with the Low Energy Parametrized model at intermediate energies and the Quark-Gluon-String Precompound model at high energies.
+The physics list QGSP_BERT, for example, combines the Bertini model at low energies, < 9.9 GeV, with the low energy parametrised model at intermediate energies, 9.5-25 GeV, and the quark-gluon-string precompound model at high energies, > 12 GeV.
+Some models are only valid for certain hadrons, so within one physics list different models could be used for different hadrons.
+The majority of the produced secondary particles in any hadron cascade are pions and thus the models used for pions dominate in general.

 In this paper four physics lists have been studied so as to be sensitive to differences between the hadronic interaction models and to the effect of the transitions between them.
-The hadronic interaction models employed by these physics lists in the studied energy range are illustrated in Fig. 2.
+The hadronic interaction models employed for pions by these physics lists in the studied energy range are illustrated in Fig. 2.
 Electromagnetic processes for these physics lists all use the same, default underlying physics model.